Shura4eburek/Shura4eburek/README.md

 - 💡 I build solutions using **AI-driven programming and advanced prompts**
 - 🖥️ Focused on troubleshooting PC hardware and network setups
 - 🛠️ Skilled at automating repetitive tasks via creative workflows
-- 🎮 Interested in gaming, AI-generated content, and technology experiments
+- 🎮 Interested in gaming, Technology experiments

 ---